ippontech/blog-usa/posts/reinvent-2018-day-3.md

 ## AWS Security Hub

-When talking about security, it’s often difficult to aggregate data points and metrics from all the AWS services across multiple accounts.
+When talking about security, it is often difficult to aggregate data points and metrics from all the AWS services across multiple accounts.
 This often requires to use a third-party tool.
 AWS Security Hub is now a central location to aggregate and configure alerts for your compliance checks.

 [AWS Security Hub](https://aws.amazon.com/security-hub/)